ubc-systopia/pancast-terminal/README.md

 # pancast-terminal
-Android application written in Kotlin to act as terminal between dongle and backend Currently can only send a single HTTPS request to a backend server at https://<PLACEHOLDER>:8081
+Android application written in Java/Kotlin to act as terminal between dongle and backend.
+Based heavily on examples from https://github.com/android/connectivity-samples (relied on for Bluetooth connection management code).
+Also inspired by https://github.com/androidthings/sample-bluetooth-le-gattserver.

 Setup instructions:
 1. Install Android Studio.